Best Design Guides made a search and gathered a list of the top 5 most expensive restaurants in Istanbul.

 An Istanbul classic for 14 years and a favorite of Turkish and foreign guests, Vogue Restaurant has been named by Zagat Survey as one of the best restaurants in the world.

 Located near the Abdi Ipekci Street and inside the corner of the Reasurans Passage is one of the best Istanbul restaurants, Zazie offers an atmosphere radically different from the general “high-heeled, Madison Avenue” aura of the Abdi Ipekci itself.
 Owned a popular Turkish actor Cemal Hunal, who has recently won fame with Turkish director Cagan Irmak’s movie called “Issiz Adam” (a.k.a “No Man is an Island” type of movie and character) and his family, Zazie does carry a sniff of snobbish and high-end, casual people’s bar and restaurant.
 The interior decoration and design, which has been done by Vicki Hunal, matches this aura as well.
 Everything is of very high quality here.
-The tomato soup tastes like tomato and mystifies the appetites of the neighboring tables, the pizzas are impressive, large and delicious, the salad menu is very rich and so is the amount of ingredients used to make them, the wine list is adequate including a list of ‘special’ wines as well.
-The thin crust pizza made using famous pizza guru Guagneli Gianluca’s guidance is a must-try.
-The place is dim-lit, yet cozy; the waiters are friendly, but also a bit amateurish -service could get frustrating at times of extreme crowd.
+The tomato soup tastes like tomato and mystifies the appetites of the neighbouring tables, the pizzas are impressive, large and delicious, the salad menu is very rich and so is the amount of ingredients used to make them, the wine list is adequate including a list of ‘special’ wines as well.
+The thin-crust pizza made using famous pizza guru Guagneli Gianluca’s guidance is a must-try.
+The place is dim-lit, yet cosy; the waiters are friendly, but also a bit amateurish -service could get frustrating at times of extreme crowd.
 The place carries the essence of a ‘friend’s’ place.

 As the name implies, this restaurant offers a stunning 360-degree view of the city.
 Although quiet at lunch, it transforms into a sophisticated and trendy nightspot.
 The fare is more or less international, with a range of exotic dishes.
 Try dishes like Prawns in a Jar with Lemon Grass, or the Bollywood Chicken.
 Stick to Turkish cuisine or go in for some sushi, but definitely, order something from the imported wine list.
 The DJ and the live music keep you on your feet—the atmosphere gets more vibrant as the night progresses.